Omicron and delta mean return of unpopular COVID restrictions - NewsBreak

 President Joe Biden, whose political fate may well hinge on controlling the pandemic , has used a combination of pressure and urgent appeals to induce people to get their first shots or a booster.
 Also, the administration is working toward requiring that all air travelers to the U.S. be tested within a day before boarding their flight, instead of the current three days.

-But Biden has said the U.S. will fight COVID-19 and the new variant “not with shutdowns or lockdowns but with more widespread vaccinations, boosters, testing, and more.”
+But Biden has said the U.S. will fight COVID and the new variant “not with shutdowns or lockdowns but with more widespread vaccinations, boosters, testing, and more.”

 “If people are vaccinated and wear their masks, there’s no need for the lockdowns,” he added.